-On May 10, 2024, we entered into a Controlled Equity Offering sales agreement with Cantor Fitzgerald & Co., as sales agent (the "sales agent"), pursuant to which we may, from time to time, sell shares of our common stock, having an aggregate offering price of up to \$150.0 million through the sales agent under an "at-the-market" equity offering program.
+On May 10, 2024, we entered into a Controlled Equity Offering sales agreement (the 'Sales Agreement') with Cantor Fitzgerald & Co., as sales agent (the "sales agent"), pursuant to which we may, from time to time, sell shares of our common stock, having an aggregate offering price of up to \$150.0 million through the sales agent under an "atthe-market" equity offering program.
 Any offer and sale of shares of our common stock under the Sales Agreement will be made pursuant to our shelf registration statement on Form S-3 (No. 333-271230), which was declared effective by the SEC on April 21, 2023, and the related prospectus supplement dated May 10, 2024 and accompanying prospectus that form a part of the registration statement.

-As stated in Note 10-Debt of the Notes to consolidated financial statements included in this Quarterly Report on Form 10-Q, the Company was not in compliance with the covenants of the Senior Revolver as of June 30, 2024 and is currently unable to draw on the Senior Revolver.
+As described in Note 10-Debt to consolidated financial statements included in this Quarterly Report on Form 10-Q, the Company was in compliance with the covenants of the Senior Revolver as of September 30, 2024 but is currently unable to draw on the Senior Revolver based on the Adjusted EBITDA requirements pursuant to the credit agreement.